miyagawa/sloppy_time/README.md

 end
 ```

 This gem tries to detect such mistakes by overriding `Time.now`, `Date.today` and `DateTime.now` and scanning the caller code if the line matches with `/(named_)?scope/`.
-(I know it's naive.
-Pull requests are welcome if you have an idea to make it more robust)
+(Yeah it's silly)

+The idea is to enable this gem with the `test` bundler group and running your unit tests will emit the warnings like following:

 ```
 WARNING: Your model has a scope with Time evaluated immediately.
 You might have to use lambda instead.